- Apply the theory you learn in class to solve existing business challenges with the BCom Case Competition

 How do I apply?

 Students must apply via an online application form.
-Please note: Applications for the 2017 BCom Case Competition have now closed.
+Applications for the 2018 BCom Case Competition will open in Semester 2.

 We encourage you to enter as a complete team of 4, however if you would prefer you can enter as a team of 2 and we will match you with another team of 2 for the competition.All teams will consist of 4 students: submit 1 application form per team.